Master Landscape Architecture

 EMiLA offers landscape architecture students the opportunity to learn about the profession in the European context and to gain teaching experience abroad.
 The aim is to gain a better understanding of the major European themes for landscape architecture and learn about the different approaches to the subject.
 Students learn how political differences within Europe affect the landscape and gain insight into cross-border landscape cooperation.

-If you choose the EMiLAprogramme as a Landscape Architecture student, you will not attend classes at the Academy of Architecture in your second year of study, but two semesters at two schools of your choice instead.
+If you choose the EMiLAprogramme as a Landscape Architecture student, you will not attend classes at the Academy of Architecture in your second year of study, but two semesters at two out out of four partner schools of your choice instead.
 In addition to the programme at these participating institutes, you will follow a Summer School programme and an e-learning programme.
 Read more about EMiLA.

 Interdisciplinary and international